The Venice Symphony is back at the Venice Performing Arts Center in November 2023 for our 50th Anniversary Season

 A Holiday Season Spectacular December 16-17, 2022

+SOLD OUT.
 Our holiday gift to you is a program of treasured favorites and modern classics.
-This spectacular concert includes classic carols, music from the films A Nightmare Before Christmas and How the Grinch Stole Christmas and timeless works from The Nutcracker Suite and Babes in Toyland.
-We welcome back Sarasota’s Key Chorale, the Suncoast’s premiere symphonic chorus, for a traditional sing-a-long, but we’ll keep a few surprises under wraps.
+This concert includes classic carols, music from the films A Nightmare Before Christmas and How the Grinch Stole Christmas and timeless works from The Nutcracker Suite and Babes in Toyland.
+We welcome back Sarasota’s Key Chorale, the Suncoast’s premiere symphonic chorus and our guest soloist is vocalist Mia Trainor.
+Concert Sponsor is Bill and Sara Gill

 Night at the Museum January 6-7, 2023

 The Venice Symphony will transport you to your favorite museum with music from Indiana Jones and the Raiders of the Lost Ark, The Mummy, Night at the Museum and The Da Vinci Code.
-Concertmaster Marcus Ratzenboeck dazzles with his violin solo on Camille Saint-Saens’ Danse Macabre.
-Then music and art meet in glorious fashion in Modest Mussorgsky’s ravishing Pictures at an Exhibition, orchestrated by Maurice Ravel and performed by The Venice Symphony at full strength.
+Concertmaster Marcus Ratzenboeck solos on Camille Saint-Saens’ Danse Macabre.
+Then music and art meet in a Venice Symphony premiere, Modest Mussorgsky’s ravishing Pictures at an Exhibition, orchestrated by Maurice Ravel.
+Concert Sponsor: Sean and Esther Kelly

 Cinematic Romance February 3-4, 2023